itisameerkhan/reactjs-learning/005. Let's Get Hooked/README.md

 In your example, `mockData` is a regular JavaScript variable and not part of React's state.
 Therefore, updating `mockData` does not inform React that the component's state has changed, and React does not re-render the component.

 To update the UI in React, you need to use state management.
 This typically involves using `useState` hook in functional components or `setState` method in class components.
-When you update the state using these methods, React detects the changes and re-renders the component to reflect the updated state.
+When you update the state using these methods, React detects the changes and re-renders the components to reflect the updated state.

 ## ⭐ React Hooks